Genivia/ugrep/README.md

                   GREP_COLOR  or  GREP_COLORS  environment variable.
 The possible values of WHEN can be `never', `always' or `auto'.

+           -D ACTION, --devices=ACTION
+                  If an input file is a device, FIFO  or  socket,  use  ACTION  to process  it.
+By  default,  ACTION  is `read', which means that devices are read just as if they were ordinary files.
+If ACTION is `skip', devices are silently skipped.

+           -d ACTION, --directories=ACTION
+                  If  an  input file is a directory, use ACTION to process it.
+By default, ACTION is `read', i.e., read  directories  just  as  if they  were  ordinary  files.
+If ACTION is `skip', silently skip directories.
+If ACTION is `recurse', read all files under  each directory,  recursively,  following  symbolic links only if they are on the command line.
+This is equivalent to the  -r  option.
+                  If  ACTION  is  `dereference-recurse', read all files under each directory,  recursively,  following  symbolic  links.
+This  is equivalent to the -R option.

            -E, --extended-regexp
                   Interpret  patterns as extended regular expressions (EREs).
 This is the default.

            -e PATTERN, --regexp=PATTERN
                   Specify a PATTERN used during the search of the input: an  input line  is  selected  if it matches any of the specified patterns.
                   This option is most useful when multiple -e options are used  to specify  multiple  patterns,  when  a pattern begins with a dash (`-'), or when option -f is used.

            -F, --fixed-strings
                   Interpret pattern as a set of fixed strings, separated  by  new- lines,  any  of  which  is  to be matched.
 This forces ugrep to behave as fgrep but less efficiently.

            -f FILE, --file=FILE
-                  Read  one  or  more newline separated patterns from FILE.
+                  Read one or more newline-separated patterns  from  FILE.
 Empty pattern  lines  in  the file are not processed.
 Options -F, -w, and -x do not apply to patterns  in  FILE.
 If  FILE  does  not exist,  uses  the  GREP_PATH  environment variable to attempt to open FILE.

            --file-format=ENCODING
                   The input file format.
 The possible values of ENCODING can  be: binary  ISO-8859-1  ASCII  EBCDIC UTF-8 UTF-16 UTF-16BE UTF-16LE UTF-32 UTF-32BE UTF-32LE CP437 CP850 CP1250 CP1251 CP1252 CP1253
                   CP1254 CP1255 CP1256 CP1257 CP1258

            -G, --basic-regexp
                   Interpret  pattern  as  a  basic  regular expression (i.e. force ugrep to behave as traditional grep).

            -g, --no-group
                   Do not group pattern matches on  the  same  line.
-Display the matched line again for each additional pattern match, using  `+' as separator for each additional line.
+Display  the matched  line again for each additional pattern match, using `+' as the field separator for each additional line.

+           --group-separator=SEP
+                  Use SEP as a group separator for context options -A, -B, and -C.
+                  By default SEP is a double hyphen (`--').

            -H, --with-filename
                   Always  print  the  filename  with  output  lines.
 This is the